dbpedia/table-extractor/README.md

 * `python pyDomainExplorer.py -c en -v 2 -t BasketballPlayer -m html` ---> chapter='en', verbose='1', topic='BasketballPlayer', collect resources that are in DBpedia ontology class 'BasketballPlayer'.

-* `python pyDomainExplorer.py -c it -s "Kobe_Bryant"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Kobe_Bryant "Kobe Bryant") of 'it' chapter.
+* `python pyDomainExplorer.py -c it -v 2 -s "Kobe_Bryant"` ---> the script will works only one [wiki page](https://it.wikipedia.org/wiki/Kobe_Bryant "Kobe Bryant") of 'it' chapter.
 It's important to use the same name of wikipedia page.

 Notes:
 * If you choose a topic (-t) or you pass to the script a custom where clause, a list of resources (.txt files) are created in /Resource_lists .